Year Two - Classes Jupiter and Saturn

 - Help test their spellings and check that they remember the meanings of the words

 - Help them to learn their times tables and to increase their speed

 - Visit the library and get books out on topics they may be studying in science, history, geography etc

 OUR CLASS TARGETS ARE:

 Our main target areas within year 2 this year will be English- reading and writing.
 To increase progress in reading and writing, a variety of interventions take place for pupils who require additional support to boost their progress;

 In addition to the above, same day maths interventions are in place where required.
 These interventions are designed to address gaps immediately, allowing children to continue at the same pace as their peers.

-As part of our School Development Plan, based on data collected last year, we will also be focusing specifically on the following:
+Based on data collected last year, we will also be focusing specifically on the following: